mschwendt/libtfmxaudiodecoder/README.md

 determine the underlying file format.
 Yet if it's a pair of files, it tries to find the second file based on guessing its file name extension.

+The TFMX-editor also used a third file starting with ``info.`` to store stuff like names for patterns and macros.
+As those files are entirely optional, they have not been published and have not been preserved in module collections either.

 ## Players & Plugins

 * [Audacious](https://audacious-media-player.org/) with [this input plugin](https://github.com/mschwendt/audacious-plugins-fc)